sneppa/i40-testbed/README.md

 ## How to use

-The testbed can be used only with nodejs, with docker and with kubernetes
+The testbed can be used with nodejs, docker or kubernetes

 ### NodeJS